Great Course in Palm Beach

 Pros: Very large park & course with room to let it rip.
 Mostly open holes with large trees to shape shots around or between.
 Course has recently been upgraded with new Dynamic Disc Veteran baskets.

 1 & 2 play uphill to blind pin locations.
 3 plays downhill in a cross wind.
 4 & 5 play across water with 5 being the longer of all water carries here.
 9 & 11 play back up another slope with 10 & 12 going back down.
 14 is another tough water carry or a choice to lay up and then over.

 Signature holes: 5 is a long water carry to a basket under a very large tree.
 11 is a long down hill bomb into a stand of pines trees with the potential of a skip off the pine needles to the basket.
 2 restrooms along course route.
 Red, White and Blue tees welcome all skill levels.
 Cement pads plus signs at the white tees.
 Recently added signs give distance, hole number, par, define o/b and drop zones.
 The signs also give distance to clear the over water shots.
 Arrow on baskets points you to the next tee.
 No fee to play or enter the park.

 Cons: Always seems to be park users on #6 fairway, an open shot with a very inviting grass field.
 Popular spot for sitting or soccer.
 There are a lot of holes by walking paths and there can be waiting for walkers, bikers to pass.

-Shared use park with rest room by dog park (tee 10) and by tee 5.
+Shared use park with rest room by dog park (tee 10).
 Shared use park can get busy on weekends & some fairways are popular picnic spots.
 Plays best weekdays or early weekends.
 Wind off lake is usually a factor.
 Bring your heavy stable discs!
 Want to see a good video of the park?
 Check out 2014 South Florida Open on YouTube.

 10 of 11 people found this review helpful.